Caroline Glick: Government

 After her demobilisation, Glick worked for about a year as the assistant to the director general of the Israel Antiquities Authority.
-She then served as assistant foreign policy advisor to Prime Minister Benjamin Netanyahu in 1997–1998.
-Glick returned to the US to earn a Master of Arts in Public Policy from Harvard Kennedy School in 2000.
+She then served as assistant foreign policy advisor to Prime Minister Benjamin Netanyahu from 1997 to 1998.
+Glick returned to the US to earn a Master of Public Policy from Harvard Kennedy School in 2000.

+In February 2025, Glick started a position as International Affairs Advisor to the Prime Minister.

 Journalism

 Following her return to Israel, she became the chief diplomatic correspondent for the Makor Rishon newspaper, for which she wrote a weekly column in Hebrew.
 She was also the deputy managing editor of The Jerusalem Post, and served as senior columnist and senior contributing editor until early 2019.
-In the summer of 2019, Glick joined Israel's largest circulation newspaper Israel Hayom, where she works as a senior columnist for its Hebrew and English editions.
-Her writings have appeared in The Wall Street Journal, the New York Times, National Review, The Boston Globe, the Chicago Sun-Times, Commentary Magazine, The Washington Times, Maariv, Moment, and other newspapers.
+In the summer of 2019, Glick joined Israeli newspaper Israel Hayom, where she works as a senior columnist for its Hebrew and English editions.
+Her writings have appeared in The Wall Street Journal, the New York Times, National Review, The Boston Globe, the Chicago Sun-Times, Commentary magazine, The Washington Times, Maariv, Moment, and other newspapers.
 Glick has also contributed to many online journals.
-In addition to appearing on Israel's major television networks, she has appeared on US television programs seen on MSNBC and the Fox News Channel.
+In addition to appearing on Israel's major television networks, she has appeared on US television programs on MSNBC and Fox News.
 She makes frequent radio appearances both in the US and Israel.

 In 2003, during Operation Iraqi Freedom, Glick was embedded with the US Army's 3rd Infantry Division, and filed front-line reports for The Jerusalem Post and the Chicago Sun-Times.
-Via satellite phone, she also reported daily from the front lines for the Israeli Channel 1 news.
-Glick was on the scene when US forces took the Baghdad International Airport.
-She was awarded a distinguished civilian service award from the U.S. Secretary of the Army for her battlefield reporting.
+She also reported daily from the front lines for the Israeli Channel 1 news.
+Glick was present when US forces took the Baghdad International Airport.
+She received a Distinguished Civilian Service Award from the U.S. Secretary of the Army for her battlefield reporting.